 2. Then it decrypts the encrypted file using the decrypted FEK.

-- DBA Security Advisor: Secure your SQL Server instances against security risks.
+DBA Security Advisor helps you assess your SQL Server instances for security risks and misconfigurations

 DBA Security Advisor, is our powerful SQL Server security tool, which assesses SQL Server instances for potential security risks and misconfigurations, based on a proven best practices set of security checks.
 Furthermore it provides recommendations for the detected security risks as well as remediation scripts and methods.